thiiagoms/geoglify/INSTALL.md

 Once Geoglify is running, you can start using it by accessing the specified endpoints or integrating it into your applications.

-## Additional Configuration

-- **Customization:** Explore and modify the configuration files in the `config/` directory to suit your needs.

-- **Logging:** Adjust logging settings in the `docker-compose.yml` file if necessary.

-## Troubleshooting

-If you encounter issues during the installation, refer to the Troubleshooting section in the Geoglify documentation or check the logs for more information.

 ## Cleanup

 To stop Geoglify and remove the containers, run: